bielikb/xcframeworks/README.md

 ---

 # How to create .xcframework that contain iOS + iOS Simulator platforms

+This section describes the process of creating the xcframework by archiving & creating the final xcframeworks from 2 archives built for `iOS` & `iOS Simulator`.

+However, if you're not interested in the details of the process of `how` the xcframework is created, head directly to section: [Create xcframework using fastlane plugin](#Create-xcframework-using-fastlane-plugin).

 ## 1. Archive your scheme for desired platforms (destinations)
 1.1 Pass `SKIP_INSTALL=NO` && `BUILD_LIBRARY_FOR_DISTRIBUTION=YES` to archive your scheme